What the Department of Labor Fiduciary Rule Means to You

-That the advice must be given regularly and must be the main basis for the client’s investment decisions is what the DOL says is allowing financial advisors with conflicts of interest to provide advice without violating ERISA’s prohibition.
+That the advice must be given regularly and must be the main basis for the client’s investment decisions is what the DOL believes is allowing financial advisors with conflicts of interest to provide advice without violating ERISA’s prohibition.

 Plus, the DOL feels that the 1974 exemptions were put in place when there was no such thing as an IRA or a 401(k), and companies invested the retirement money for their employees.
 But now that individuals are responsible for their own investment decisions, new rules are needed.

 For example, the DOL believes that people are being advised to roll over their 401(k)s into IRAs, when it would cost them less if they remained in the 401(k).
 Moreover, under the old rules, rollover advice never fell under ERISA guidelines, because the rollover happened once.

 So the new Fiduciary Rule gets rid of the five-part test and replaces it with the requirement that advisors be paid the same no matter what kind of investment plan is used.
 If an advisor is paid differently according to each particular plan, then the advisor must sign a contract with the client pledging that they do what is in the customer’s best interest.

 What does the new rule mean for you?
 If you have a 401(k), the advisor fees might come down.
 If you roll-over the 401(k) to an IRA, the fees in the IRA should be identical to what they were in the 401(k).
 If they are not, then the advisor must pledge to do what is in your best interest.

 These are the opinions of Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.